2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

     mkdir deployment-templates
     ```

-  - Create the to-do list Deployment and Service templates inside the above-created folder with below steps.
+  - Create the to-do list Deployment and Service templates inside the above-created folder with the below steps.
     - Create todolist-deployment.yaml and copy the contents from the project and save.

     ```